Why Is My AC Not Blowing Cold Air?

 Replacing a faulty compressor is not a job for amateur DIY-ers.

-🧰 Low on Refrigerant (or Freon)
+🧰 Air Conditioner has Leaking or Low Refrigerant (or Freon)

 Normally, the compressor and refrigerant lines form a sealed system that will not require you to adjust the levels of refrigerant in the system.